httpe/simple-llm/README.md

 We have implemented 3 synthetic datasets/distributions.
 In the order of difficulty:

-1. `sticky.py`: Generate a mix of lower case (a), upper case (A) and digit (0) characters, such that each class (a/A/0) will appear at least N times consecutively before switching to another class
+1. `sticky.py`: Generate a mix of lower case (a), upper case (A) and digit (0) characters, such that each class (a/A/0) will appear at least N times consecutively before switching to another class, e.g., "acXYZ13a" (N=2)
-2. `counting.py`: Generate variable length counting sequence (consecutive integers separated by comma) for numbers up to N digits, e.g., "32,33,34"
+2. `counting.py`: Generate variable length counting sequence (consecutive integers separated by comma) for numbers up to N digits, e.g., "32,33,34" (N=2)
-3. `arithmetic.py`: Generate addition formulas for numbers up to N digits, e.g. "22+13=35"
+3. `arithmetic.py`: Generate addition formulas for numbers up to N digits, e.g. "22+13=35" (N=2)

 Evaluation: